NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 ***
 ## Put multiple plots on the same page

-You can sandwich any number of plots between the `HOLD ON` and `HOLd OFF` keywords to group figures on the same page.
+You can sandwich any number of plots between the `HOLD ON` and `HOLD OFF` keywords to group figures on the same page.

 ```
 > HOLD ON